counternote/counternote/spec.md

 `da/hut` is a whole step and a quarter bend. `dat` is a C half-sharp.

-Like with [weaves][weaves], there are rules for pronounciation.
+Like with [weaves][weave], there are rules for pronounciation.
 Guide coming soon.

 ## Line